NhatNam041206/UOG_AIS_AUTOBOT_CALIBRATION_V2/utilities_spec.md

   - "theta_output": float | None
   - "stale_output": bool
   - Additional numeric tunables mirrored from `config.settings` may also be present.

+Notes: `selected_lines` is the opposing lane-line pair selected by `vision.detector.LineDetector` and is used by the new HUD overlay.

 ---